Electrochemistry-Solutions

 The following reduction reactions compete to take place at the cathode.

-The reaction with a higher value of E takes place at the cathode.
+The reaction with a higher value of takes place at the cathode.
 Therefore, deposition of silver will take place at the cathode.

 At anode